Lesson 1

 At this particular age, many of you will not have had children yet, many of you may have more if you already have had a child – but most importantly, about half of pregnancies are unintended, meaning you get pregnant on accident or when you were not planning to be.

-If you are someone who excessively uses or abuses substances like alcohol and opioids, the likelihood that you become pregnant without meaning to is even higher.
+If you are someone who excessively uses substances like alcohol and opioids, the likelihood that you become pregnant without meaning to is even higher.
 In addition, the issue of having sex in which a method of birth control is used can be reduced if you have a substance use issue.
 Having this conversation now is a form of prevention; to support efforts to reduce the number of babies being born with birth defects, longer term developmental issues, or symptoms of withdrawal at birth.

 • Women are at a higher risk of becoming opioid dependent.